-ACPE offers resource to prevent default during the outbreak of COVID-19
+ACPE offers resource to prevent default and reduce interest during the outbreak of COVID-19

-ACT and SAT Requirement Waived for Class of 2020
+ACT, SAT and WorkKeys requirement waived for Class of 2020

-For the graduating class of 2020, the State of Alaska is waiving the ACT and SAT requirement for Alaska Performance Scholarship (APS) eligibility this year, and GPA will be the determinant of the award level.
-The requirement is waived due to the ACT and SAT test cancellations.
-Details of this waiver and any other changes to APS policies will be available on the APS website by late-April.
+For the graduating class of 2020, the State of Alaska is waiving the ACT, SAT and WorkKeys requirement for Alaska Performance Scholarship (APS) eligibility this year, and GPA will be the determinant of the award level.
+The requirement is waived due to the ACT, SAT and WorkKeys test cancellations.
+Details of this waiver and any other changes to APS policies are available at aps.alaska.gov.